georgia-tech-synergy-lab/AcceleratorNoC/README.md

 **unfoldedbutterfly_merge**: the specifically designed topology for scenarios where # inputs and # outputs are different.
 The first stage of **butterfly_merge** is changed into *distribute_1x2 switch*.

 **cube**: is the typical [cube-connected-cubes network](https://www.sciencedirect.com/science/article/pii/016560749290012V)

+**linear_network**: refers to the topology where all N nodes are arranged as a 1-D array.
+The linear network only has 1 fixed data input port and N-bit destination input port.
+The i-th bit of the destination indicates whether i-th node is the destination of input data.

 ## Utility Module (Util directory)